top of page

 to see the world, and ourselves, through a wider lens.

-This month’s selection, Goliath’s Curse, explores the rise and fall of civilizations and the unseen forces that shape their destinies.
+Goliath’s Curse, explores the rise and fall of civilizations and the unseen forces that shape their destinies.
 Luke Kemp’s work asks a vital question for our times: what if collapse is not failure, but a turning point in the human story?

 In true Sanctuary spirit, this book offers perspective beyond fear—reminding us that endings are often the fertile ground for renewal.
 It’s a powerful mirror for those walking the path of sacred living in an age of unraveling, calling us to meet decline with wisdom, humility, and the courage to imagine what comes next.